core-plot/core-plot/google-toolbox-for-mac/XcodeConfig/xcconfigs-readme.txt

 Remember: When using the configs at any given layer, make sure you set them for each build configuration you need (not just the active one).

+Many of the build settings are more than just yes/no flags and take a list of values that you may want to change at different levels.
+Xcode doesn't allow you to "inherit" settings with includes so you always end up overriding settings accidentally.
+To avoid this, we instead allow you to define settings at different levels (GENERAL, PLATFORM (iPhone/Mac), CONFIGURATION (Release/Debug).
+We do this by setting a GTM version of the setting (so for OTHER_CFLAGS it's GTM_XXX_OTHER_CFLAGS where xxx is GENERAL, PLATFORM or CONFIGURATION depending at what level the flag is set.
+These are all merged together in the GTMMerge.xcconfig.
+Do not modify the base setting (OTHER_CFLAGS) instead modify the GTM one at the level you want it modified.

+The major place this may affect you is that we have really tightened down on the warnings.
+To make it easier for you to move your code onto the new xcconfig files, we have split the warnings up into three categories, which in general you can think of as easy, moderate and extreme.
+If you run into a lot of warnings when you compile, look at changing the GTM_GENERAL_WARNING_CFLAGS setting to only include lower levels (eg GTM_GENERAL_WARNING_CFLAGS1) and see if that makes it easier on you.
+Look inside General.xcconfig and search for GTM_GENERAL_WARNING_CFLAGS1 for more info.